abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • July 2012

-Currently, there are many visiting monastics and laypeople here, and the numbers are at the high-end of what we are used to.
+Currently, there are many visiting monastics and laypeople here, and the numbers are at the high end of what we are used to.
 In some areas of the monastery there is limited space and close quarters.
 In the monk’s room, the kitchen, and various other places where we are doing activities together we need to attend to the ways we interact with each other.
 It